Special counsel argues judge should not disqualify herself from Trump Jan. 6 case

 “Because the defendant’s motion fails to establish any bias by the Court, much less the deep-seated antagonism required for recusal, the Court has a duty to continue to oversee this proceeding.”

-Trump’s team on Monday filed a motion asking Chutkan to recuse herself, a longshot bid that will be weighed by Chutkan herself.
+Trump’s team filed a motion Monday asking Chutkan to recuse herself, a long-shot bid that will be weighed by Chutkan herself.

 The filing points to comments Chutkan has made while weighing the sentences of other Jan.
 6 defendants.